The World in His Arms: Cast

+Production

+The film was shot on the Universal Studios Lot over a period of 47 days.
+Due to budgetary constraints, the cast was not available for shipboard filming.
+Assistant director James Havens filmed the boat race scenes over a period of 50 days off the Atlantic coast near Lunenburg, Nova Scotia and closeups of the lead actors were intercut later.
+Gregory Peck was paid $100,000 and a percentage of the profits for his role in the film.

+Release

+The World in His Arms premiered at Fourth Avenue Theatre in Anchorage, Alaska on June 20, 1952.
+Actresses Lori Nelson, Joyce Holden, Kathleen Hughes and Jeanne Cooper attended the premiere along with star Ann Blyth.
+The film's general American release took place on October 9.

-Reception and home video
+Reception and home media

 Craig Butler of AllMovie says, "Although it has its ups and down, The World in His Arms is generally a good action-adventure-romance yarn.
 Chief among its assets is the thrilling sea race that is the centerpiece of the film...Credit goes to the director Raoul Walsh...there's so much spirit and heart in this sequence that you can practically touch it...If the rest of the film were as exciting as this section, it would be a masterpiece.
 Unfortunately, this isn't the case – but fortunately, much of the rest of the film is still quite good and at its worst, it's still average...Quinn plays the part as if he were born to it.
 Ann Blyth does well as the love interest, and looks lovely."
 Leonard Maltin describes it as an "Unlikely but entertaining tale."
 Ben Sachs of Chicago Reader comments "This is not a classic, but it's loads of fun, thanks in part to Walsh's brisk pacing and infectious sympathy for rugged, macho types...Quinn boisterously (overacts) as only he can...even when the story gives way to high seas spectacle, the drama remains stubbornly life-sized."

 Variety said "a hearty, salty action film well-trouped by a good cast" and "some of the best sea footage ever put on film."

 The film was the eighth most popular movie at the British box office in 1952.

 Versions of the film have been released as a VHS videotape, as a region 1 DVD, and in 2020 as a Region A Blu-ray in North America from Kino Lorber.